MarkBrezina/Ctrl-Alt-DefeatTheMarket/Round 2/README.md

 ![denoised](https://github.com/MarkBrezina/Ctrl-Alt-DefeatTheMarket/blob/main/utils/denoised.png)

-I cocked this up quite significantly on my own submission, going back over my code I not only reversed my Z-score entry and exit. \
+## Research & Denoising: Finding the Signal
+I spent considerable time denoising the price of **Osmium** to improve my signal quality for mean reversion.
+There was a significant advantage in:
+- **Backfilling** `mid_prices` during empty order book moments.
+- Utilizing **volume-weighted mid-prices** across the full order book.
+- Adjusting for prices during periods of significant **order flow imbalance.**

+**Post-Mortem: Where it Went Sideways**
+To be blunt, I fumbled my own submission quite significantly.
+After a post-round review of my code, I discovered a comedy of errors:

+1. **Directional Logic:** I managed to completely reverse my $Z$-score entry and exit signals.

-But also force my market making to return negative orders for some timestamps, leading to random orderbook crosses at will. \
+2. **Order Execution:** I inadvertently forced my market-making logic to return negative orders for certain timestamps, leading the algorithm to "cross the spread" and trade against itself at will.

-I knew that my inventory adjustments were suboptimal, but simply had to load in.
+3. **Suboptimal Inventory:** I knew my inventory adjustments were flawed, but I was forced to ship the code as-is due to the deadline.

+## The "Ideal" Strategy vs. Reality
-The optimal strategy I was going for was a combination of market-making, market-taking on mispricings, mean reversion and a bit of drift.
+The goal was a sophisticated blend of **Market Making (MM)**, **Market Taking (MT)** on mispricings, **Mean Reversion**, and a slight **Drift adjustment.**
-The goal than becomes finding the proper quoting mixes of this.
-Talking with several people on the discord, we all struggled to find this ideal combination and that is what I suspect gets the difference between all of us.

-My specific algo was.
-1. Market making, best_bid +1 with best_ask_volume, best_ask -1 with -best_bid_volume.
-2. Passive market making, best_bid with 3, best_ask with -3.
-3. Market taking on Z-score on price.
-I now suspect this is suboptimal too.

-A set of my errors here was to simply flat subtract 3 on both side, causing my market making for empty timestamps to cross and short.
-Which is an absolutely idiotic move, I did simply to experiment with my market-making inventory. \
-with no adjustment for max of (0, bid/ask_quote).

-A set of notes for improvements I have considered were the following.
+The real challenge—and what likely separated the top of the leaderboard from the rest of us—is finding the perfect "quoting mix" for these strategies.
+In discussions on Discord, it’s clear that balancing these weights was a universal struggle.

+**My Specific (and Flawed) Algo:**
+- **Aggressive MM:** Quoted at $best\_bid + 1$ (with $best\_ask$ volume) and $best\_ask - 1$ (with $-best\_bid$ volume).
+- **Passive MM:** Placed small orders (volume of 3) exactly at the $best\_bid$ and $best\_ask$.
+- **Market Taking:** Executed based on a $Z$-score on price (which, in hindsight, was likely suboptimal).

+**The "Idiotic" Move:** A major error was simply subtracting a flat volume of 3 from both sides without a `max(0, quote)` check.
+For empty timestamps, this caused the algorithm to cross its own orders and short aggressively—an "experiment" in inventory management that proved to be a disaster.

+## Roadmap for Improvements
+Moving forward, I’m focusing on these four pillars to stabilize the algorithm:
-1. correcting for moments with no bid, ask or mid price.
+1. **Handling Gaps:** Implementing robust logic for moments with no bids, asks, or mid-prices.
-2. correcting for noisy mid pricing, to develop a memory and timeseries of denoised mid prices.
+2. **Memory & Denoising:** Developing a time-series "memory" of denoised mid-prices to filter out temporary noise.
-3. correcting for microtrend following into the mean reversion set up.
+3. **Trend Integration:** Adding micro-trend following to better time the entries for the mean reversion setup.
-4. adding passive quotes in the book.
+4. **Passive Liquidity:** Refining the placement of passive quotes within the book to capture spread without getting "run over."

 # Manual Challenge
 This is an optimisation problem between profit and cost.
 Once again I will not be participating in this part, someone else is working on this and I will not share the solution until the round is over.